tytydraco/yessleep/out/I_worked_as_a_police_officer_for_many_years_and_there_are_a_few_cases_I_still_cant_explain.md

 A point where she continues alone on one — no blood, no foreign tracks.

 And from there, she abandons the straight path… starts hopping in spirals.

-*Translation of the old creepypasta from Russian forum*.